GSA/fedramp-automation/README.md

 ## August 1, 2020

-The FedRAMP Program Management Office (PMO) has drafted FedRAMP-specific extensions and guidance to ensure our stakeholders can fully express a FedRAMP Security Assessment Plan(SAP), Security Assessment Report (SAR), and Plan of Action and Milestones (POA&M) using NIST's [OSCAL SSP syntax](https://pages.nist.gov/OSCAL/documentation/).
-We have also updated our guidance for expressing a FedRAMP System Security Plan (SSP), as well as the FedRAMP OSCAL Registry.
+The FedRAMP Program Management Office (PMO) has drafted FedRAMP-specific extensions and guidance to ensure our stakeholders can fully express a FedRAMP Security Authorization Package using NIST's [OSCAL SSP syntax](https://pages.nist.gov/OSCAL/documentation/).

-Of course each of these guides has an accompanying OSCAL file in XML and JSON format to serve as an example and template.
+To accompany these guides, the FedRAMP PMO has also drafted OSCAL files in XML and JSON formats to serve as an example and template for each major deliverable.

+We have also updated the FedRAMP baselines in OSCAL.
+They now include assessment objective and method content from NIST SP 800-53A, used to formulate the FedRAMP Test Case Workbook (TCW), and include a FedRAMP extension identifying the FedRAMP core controls.

 ## We Want Your Feedback!